 It is important to note that the license suspension consequences under the implied consent law are separate and in addition to any license suspensions as a result of a DUI conviction.

 License suspensions are typically six months for a first time DUI.
 For a second offense DUI you get a one year license suspension.
 A third DUI offense can result in a two-year license suspension, but if your conviction happens within five years from the date of your first offense, your license can be suspended for four years.
-A fourth or subsequent DUI is considered a felony and can result in permanent revocation of your license.
+A fourth or subsequent DUI is considered a felony and can result in permanent revocation of your license as a more extreme DUI license consequences in Spartanburg.
 It is possible to qualify for a restricted provisional license, but to be eligible you must meet certain requirements.

 Under South Carolina’s implied consent law, losing your right to drive is a serious consequence of a DUI conviction.
 Your driver’s license can be suspended for at least six months; it makes no difference whether you’re a first time DUI offender or have a history of driving under the influence.
 Losing your ability to drive can have consequences in other areas of your life as well, especially if you are unable to qualify for a provisional or restricted license.
 Without a driver’s license it will be difficult to get to work or school, or even the grocery store.

-If you have been arrested and charged with DUI or under the implied consent law, we at The Bateman Law Firm recommend that you consult with an experienced DUI attorney right away.
+If you have been arrested and charged with DUI or under the implied consent law, we at The Bateman Law Firm recommend that you consult with an experienced DUI attorney right away to avoid DUI license consequences in Spartanburg.
 Call us today at 864-402-2556 for a FREE case evaluation.